 SITE: “Why we shout in anger” – a ‘teaching’

-WOMEN’s anger has to do with close relationships – being hurt by being let down by family members & friends, or that these people expect too much without giving much in return
+WOMEN’s anger (usually) has to do with close relationships – hurt by being let down by family members & friends, or that these people expect too much without giving much in return

 Most ACoAs never learned to identify emotions – at all – much less when we’re angry.
 This also applies to those of us who are ‘big feelers / sensitive ‘emotionals’….because to survive we had to cut off large parts of ourselves.

-This chart shows the way anger can be expressed, depending on the grammatical form being used.
+This chart shows the many ways anger can be expressed, depending on the grammatical form being used.
 Not all the terms are ‘negative’ but are all related, for-or-against, falling into, or rising above.